-We don’t settle for the myths that the majority of resumé writers and advisers—including some so-called “experts”—have repeated endlessly for years without ever thinking to check them.
-(Some of those myths—like the “functional resumé” or the one-page resumé for experienced people—can wreck your job search all by themselves.)
-We do the research and technical testing to make sure that our resumés will be effective in today’s job market.
+I don’t settle for the myths that the majority of resumé writers and advisers—including some so-called “experts”—have repeated endlessly for years without ever thinking to check them.
+Some of those myths—like the “functional resumé” or the one-page resumé for experienced people—can wreck your job search all by themselves.
+Read more about these “Killer Myths” on the Tips & Myths page.
+You’ll find the #1 Resumé Tip on that page especially helpful, too.

-We’re not cheap.
-But our exceptional expertise means that we give exceptional value for your money, even compared to other resume services in our price range.
+This expertise means that I can give exceptional value for your money, even compared to other resumé services in the same price range.
 And the payback to you for that extra quality can be immense.
-A tour through our site—and a comparison with our competitors’ sites—will show you why.

-All factors considered, we think “resumé” (one accent), though it has no historical basis, is the best spelling for this word when used as an English word to refer to a summary of someone’s qualifications for employment.
-This spelling has, in fact, become increasingly accepted over the last ten or twenty years.
+All factors considered, I think “resumé” (one accent), though it has no historical basis, is the best spelling for this word when used as an English word to refer to a summary of someone’s qualifications for employment.
+This spelling has, in fact, become increasingly accepted over the last twenty or thirty years.
 “Resumé” in this sense is an English word, not a French one.
 It’s not pronounced like the French word.
-And it doesn’t even have this meaning in French—French, like British and International English, uses the Latin term “curriculum vitae” (which has a narrower sense in the U.S.).
+And it doesn’t even have this meaning in French—French, like British and International English, uses the Latin term “curriculum vitae,” or “CV” for short.
+(Both terms have a narrower sense in the U.S.)

 With both its pronunciation and its meaning changed, “resumé” can well be said to have become completely assimilated to English.
 Many other French words went the same route centuries ago.
-Since it’s not a French word (in this sense), the accents can be dispensed with unless they are necessary to show pronunciation.
-The spelling with two accents is awkward in English because, in the English pronunciation, the first “é” stands for a different sound than does the second.
-But the accent over the final -e is still desirable to indicate pronunciation and to distinguish “resumé” from the verb “resume.”
+In most such cases, the accents have been dropped without any awkward consequences.
+But in this particular word, the accent over the final -e is still necessary, to indicate pronunciation and to distinguish “resumé” from the verb “resume.”
+(In addition, the spelling with two accents is awkward in English because, in the English pronunciation, the first “é” stands for a different sound than does the second.)

 This is not a question the average job-seeker needs to sweat over.
 “Resumé” and “résumé” are always acceptable.
-“Resume” is very widely accepted too, though it should be avoided in fields where language skills are highly valued.
-Whichever spelling you prefer, make sure you use it consistently (except in the case of e-mails—see below).
+“Resume” is very widely accepted too, though it should be avoided in fields where language skills are valued (except in the case of e-mails—see below).
+Whichever spelling you prefer, make sure you use it consistently.
 But make sure you read the following important technical note:

 IN PLAIN TEXT IT’S SPELLED DIFFERENTLY . . .

-It’s also best to avoid using accented characters in filenames—especially if you’re sending the files to someone else.
+You should also avoid using accented characters in filenames—especially if you’re sending the files to someone else.

 HOW TO TYPE THE ACCENT

-On a PC: Alt-130 (that is, hold down the Alt key while typing 130 in the numeric keypad—the all-numbers section on the right of most keyboards).
-In Word, you can also type Ctl-' (that is, hold down the Control and apostrophe keys at the same time) and then press the ‘e’ key.
+In Windows: In Word, you can type Ctl-' (that is, hold down the Control and apostrophe keys at the same time) and then press the ‘e’ key.
+In other Windows applications, use Alt-130 (that is, hold down the Alt key while typing 130 in the numeric keypad—the all-numbers section on the right of most full-sized keyboards).
 On a Mac: Press Option-e and then press the ‘e’ key.
 Unix systems are less standardized in this respect.
 Try Compose-e-'.
 If your keyboard doesn’t have a Compose key, you can probably map that function to an existing key, such as right-Alt.

 You don’t have to sweat over the spelling of “resumé.”
-But as professional writers, we at Crystal Resumés have to make a considered decision about which spelling to use, and want to choose the best if one is even a little better than the others.
+But as a professional resumé writer I have to make a considered decision about which spelling to use, and want to choose the best if one is even a little better than the others.
 When you start looking closely at the question of how to spell the name of that vital piece of paper, it gets rather more complicated than most spelling questions are, because there are an unusual number of factors involved.
 In this case, sorting out those factors, weighing them, and working out the best balance between them is a matter for painstaking thought by experienced professional language mechanics with some specialized linguistic knowledge.
-We’ve had our shot at it, and the conclusions above are based on that effort.
-In case you’re interested, we’ve written down the details below.
+I’ve had my shot at it, and the conclusions above are based on that effort.
+In case you’re interested, I’ve written down the details below.